TABLE OF CONTENTS

 Cannabinoid cooking is here to stay.
 If you’re adventurous with cannabis in the kitchen, you may want to consider expanding your cooking efforts beyond recipes high in THC.
 The emerging awareness of CBD in culinary circles will put you on the cutting edge of this exciting new niche in the world of cannabis edibles.

 Are you interested in learning more about CBD and cannabis?
 Do you want to start a new career in the ever so exciting and booming cannabis industry?
-Sign up today to get started at the most recognized cannabis college.
+Sign up today to get started at the most recognized cannabis college, CTU.
+Learn how to cook with cannabis today.